Saturday, 25, Apr, 2026

 Headnote :

-It is wrong and inappropriate to implead the Judges of the High Court as respondents in an appeal preferred to the Supreme Court by an Advocate against whom an order of suspension was passed by the High Court under s.
-12 of the Indian Bar Councils Act, 1926.
-In such appeal the proper respondents are...
+It is incorrect and unsuitable to include the Judges of the High Court as respondents in an appeal made to the Supreme Court by an Advocate who has been suspended by the High Court under section 12 of the Indian Bar Councils Act, 1926.
+In this type of appeal, the appropriate respondents should be th...

 The Bengal Immunity Company Limited Vs. The State of Bihar & Ors [1954] INSC 120 (4 December 1954)